Chrismarsh/CHM/docs/configuration.rst

     Upon a successful completion of a simulation of CHM, a sentinel file is written to the output folder "<output_folder>/clean_exit".
 This will not be written if CHM suspends due to a wall lock limit.
-Therefor, the intent of this file is to be used to allow repeated automatic requeing of a job on HPC that have short wallclock limits.
+Therefor, the intent of this file is to be used to allow repeated automatic requeuing of a job on HPC that have short wallclock limits, i.e., keep requeuing until that file is found.

 Basic checkpoint example